Executing Analytics 101

 Dashboards: A style of reporting that graphically depicts performances measures.
 Includes the ability to publish multi-object, linked reports and parameters with intuitive and interactive displays; dashboards often employ visualization components such as gauges, sliders, checkboxes and maps, and are often used to show the actual value of the measure compared to a goal or target value.
 Dashboards can represent operational or strategic information.

 Ad hoc report/query: Enables users to ask their own questions of the data, without relying on IT to create a report.
 In particular, the tools must have a reusable semantic layer to enable users to navigate available data sources, predefined metrics, hierarchies and so on.
+Mobile

-Mobile Apps and Alerts: Enables organizations to develop and deliver content to mobile devices in a publishing and/or interactive mode, and takes advantage of mobile devices’ native capabilities, such as touchscreen, camera, location awareness and natural-language query.
+Apps and Alerts: Enables organizations to develop and deliver content to mobile devices in a publishing and/or interactive mode, and takes advantage of mobile devices’ native capabilities, such as touchscreen, camera, location awareness and natural-language query.
 See Mobile BI for more

-Enable Better Analysis
+Enable Better Analysis and Discovery

 - What-if real-time analysis enabled by near real-time DW refresh